MScBiomedicalInformatics/MSIB32500/README.md

 * Important Note: Changes may occur to the syllabus at the instructor's discretion.
 When changes are made, students will be notified via Canvas and in-class announcement.
 More details for assignments will be provided at least one week prior to their due date.

 ## 2. COURSE DESCRIPTION
-This course will follow on from the Introduction to Bioinformatics and include advanced bioinformatics analysis topics such as: Linux and high performance computing; R programming for bioinformatics; genomic data visualization; and RNA sequencing data analysis.
+This course will follow on from the Introduction to Bioinformatics and include advanced bioinformatics analysis topics such as: Linux and high-performance computing; R programming for bioinformatics; genomic data visualization; and RNA sequencing data analysis.
 The course will emphasize hands-on tutorials on how to perform analysis of gene expression microarrays, RNA-Seq data and integration of genomics and clinical data in lab sessions designed to reinforce lecture material.

 ## 3. COURSE OBJECTIVES
 By taking this course, students will learn how to perform advanced bioinformatics data analysis of high throughput genomics data using High Performance Computing Infrastructures.